 "use client";

-import { useParams } from "next/navigation";import { Result, useAtomValue } from "@effect-atom/atom-react";
+import { useParams } from "next/navigation";import { useAtomValue } from "@effect/atom-react";import { AsyncResult } from "effect/unstable/reactivity";

 import { userAtom } from "@/atoms/user";